 ARTIFICIAL Imitation flower, foliage, branch, fruit or vegetable made or manufactured to simulate a natural appearance.
-Artificial plant materials are only permitted in the Exploration class in the Botanical Arts Division of an NGC Flower Show.

 ASYMMETRICAL BALANCE The visual weight of different materials on either side of the axis providing a sense of equilibrium.
 The axis may or may not appear to be in the center of the design.